Kanra13-ch/adaptive_layersplit/README.md

 # Adaptive Layer Splitting for Wireless LLM Inference

-This repository demonstrates the use of reinforcement learning (RL) for optimizing large language model (LLM) inference across edge networks.
+This repository, corresponding to the paper https://arxiv.org/abs/2406.02616, demonstrates the use of reinforcement learning (RL) for optimizing large language model (LLM) inference across edge networks.
 The project leverages Proximal Policy Optimization (PPO) and a reward surrogate model (RSM) to optimize the split layers of Llama-based models under varying network conditions.

+Note that this is a research project and by definition is unstable.
+Please write to us if you find something not correct or strange.
+We are sharing the codes under the condition that reproducing full or part of codes must cite the paper.

+## Paper

+- Y. Chen, R. Li, X. Yu, Z. Zhao, and H. Zhang, “Adaptive layer splitting for wireless LLM inference in edge computing: A model-based reinforcement learning approach,” Front.
+Inform.
+Technol.
+Electron.
+Eng., vol. 26, no. 2, pp. 278–292, Mar.
+2025, doi: 10.1631/FITEE.2400468.

 ## Files Overview